-A skilfull general and an able administrator, Bedford maintained Henry V's conquests in France and defeated the French a number of times, including at the Battle of Verneuil, fought on 17 August 1424.
+A skilful general and an able administrator, Bedford maintained Henry V's conquests in France and defeated the French several times, including at the Battle of Verneuil, fought on 17 August 1424.
 Although a skilled diplomat, throughout this period he struggled to maintain the crucial Anglo-Burgundian alliance, which at the time was threatened by hostility between his brother Humphrey and Philip, Duke of Burgundy.
 He was recalled to England in 1426 to arrange a reconciliation between the Humphrey of Gloucester and the chancellor, his half-uncle Henry Beaufort.

 John returned to France in 1427.
 The arrival on the scene of Joan of Arc breathed new life into the French, Joan forced him to raise his siege of Orléans in April 1429, which marked the turning point of the war.
 She then marched through the Loire Valley liberating towns held by the English.
 Bedford sent reinforcements which were annihilated at Patay.
 Joan accompanied Charles VII to Rheims for his coronation and Bedford consequently strengthened his forces in Paris.
 He led an army out of Paris in early August of 1429 and sent an angry and insulting letter to Charles:-

 "Charles of Valois, who styled yourself Dauphin, and now without cause call yourself King.
 You seduce and abuse the ignorant and rely upon the assistance of the superstitious and reprobate, and even of that deranged and infamous woman who goes about in men's clothes and is of dissolute conduct.'

 Joan of Arc was eventually captured by the English and in 1431, Bedford had her tried and executed, Joan was burned at the stake as a witch at Rouen, he then went on to arrange the coronation of his young nephew Henry VI as King of France which took place in Paris.